View this post on Instagram

 How do you live in your essence?

-A common VivaMyYoga pondering that was on the top of my mind yesterday as I met Drea Bowen, a magical (yet very real) horse and human healer.
+Yesterday, I met Drea Bowen, a magical (yet real) horse and human healer.

 What makes working with horses so particularly enriching you may ask?